jacksalici/jacksalici.com/content/projects/emoji-api.md

 ```
 ## npm

-For what concerns the npm package, here is a very simple script that show how it works.
+For what concerns the npm package, here is a very simple script that shows how it works.

 ```bash
 npm i emoji-random-list